fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 <img src="images/peh_with_beh.png" />

-Find a glyph with three dots -- *sheen* (position 1588, U+0634) will do.
-Double-click on the cell -- this will open a glyph design panel.
+Find a glyph with three dots &ndash; *sheen* (position 1588, U+0634) will do.
+Double-click on the cell &ndash; this will open a glyph design panel.
 Press **V** to ensure the pointer tool (arrowhead) in the toolbox is selected, and press **Z** and enlarge the panel to give you a good view of the glyph.

 Click and drag so that the nodes of the three dots above sheen change colour from pink to beige.
 If you accidentally include or omit a node, deselect or select it by pressing **Shift** and clicking.
 Press **Alt+C** to copy.

 <img src="images/sheen_dots.png" />

-Go back to the font chart and double-click on the *peh* cell -- this will load *peh* into another tab in the glyph design panel, alongside the *sheen* tab.
+Go back to the font chart and double-click on the *peh* cell &ndash; this will load *peh* into another tab in the glyph design panel, alongside the *sheen* tab.

 Click and drag to highlight the dot below *peh*, then press **Delete**.
 Press **Alt+V** to paste in the three dots, which will likely appear above the body of *peh*.
 Leave the dot nodes highlighted so that you can invert and move them more easily.